SchoolyB/International-Data-Matrix/CONTRIBUTING.md

 <p><b>Bug Reporting</b></p>

-1.If the issue pertains to a bug that you or someone else has found prefix the issue with `Bug:` Following the colon add a brief description of the bug. <i>Example:</i>
+1. If the issue pertains to a bug that you or someone else has found prefix the issue with `Bug:` Following the colon add a brief description of the bug. <i>Example:</i>
 ```Bug: Country names showing as {state.name} rather than actual names ```

 2. Add a comment explaining where the bug was found.
 This can be done in text or a screenshot.
 Include if have been able to recreate the bug and the steps taken to do so. ***NOTE*** If you have have guidance or thoughts on a possible course of action to fix the bug add it to the comment as well. <i>Example:</i>
 ```I found this bug when looking at https://international-data-matrix.vercel.app/Country/us.
 The name of the country should be appearing but all I am seeing is {state.name}.
 Not sure how exactly to fix it but maybe its in the [id].tsx file```